Scientific Tracks Pharmaceutical Outcomes and Policy

 Health care delivery faces the multiple challenges of limited resources, increasing expenditures, increasing expectations, greater complexity, costly new technology, and limited health care access.
 The need for professionally-trained translational pharmaceutical research scientists in analyzing medication outcomes and policy planning has never been greater, as pharmaceutical policy issues become larger and more complex.

 The POP program's training will focus on the relationship between pharmacotherapy and health outcomes, pharmacoeconomics, pharmacoepidemiology, informatics, and pharmaceutical policy.
-The program will prepare students for careers in the pharmaceutical industry, governmental positions related to pharmaceuticals, and academic positions focused on research related to pharmaceutical outcomes and policy.
+The program will prepare students for careers in the pharmaceutical industry, managed care companies, governmental positions related to healthcare benefits, and academic positions focused on research related to pharmaceutical outcomes and policy.
 The program core is composed of courses in economics, epidemiology, policy, and econometrics.